Wingseter/easy-onnx/README.md

 # EasyONNX

 ## Overview
-**EasyONNX** is a lightweight, easy-to-use C++ library designed to simplify the integration of ONNX models into various applications, including those built in C++ and Unity (C#).
+**EasyONNX** is a easy-to-use C++ library designed to simplify the integration of ONNX models into various applications, including those built in C++ and Unity (C#).
 It abstracts the complexity of model loading, data preprocessing, and inference execution, making it straightforward to apply machine learning models in your projects.

 ## Key Features

-1. **Cross-Platform Support**:
+1. **Platform Support**:
-   - **Windows**: Uses DirectML for accelerated execution.
+   - **Windows**: (Uses DirectML for accelerated execution.)
-   - **macOS**: Supports models using CoreML, although limited by input size.
-   - **Linux**: Supported via ONNX Runtime.
+   - **macOS**

 2. **Flexible Data Handling**:
    - Supports multiple data types (`int`, `float`, `double`), automatically converting inputs to the appropriate type for model inference.